maitriupadhyay03-cell/Buckshot-Roulette/README.md

 ## Notes

-- Made this as a first semester project so the code is pretty basic
-- - Used formatted text and alignment in the terminal to make it look cleaner
-  - - It was a fun way to practice loops, conditionals and random number stuff in C
-    - - Might clean it up later
+First semester project so the code is pretty basic.
+Used formatted text and alignment in the terminal to make it look cleaner.
+It was a fun way to practice loops, conditionals and random number stuff in C. Might clean it up later.